joaks1/PyMsBayes/doc/source/tutorials/background.rst

    Despite capturing much less of the likelihood density, the constrained 1-parameter model has a larger *marginal* likelihood in this example.

-If we use a uniform prior in this case, we will likely end up with strong posterior support for a model with shared divergence times, even if the three pairs of lizard populations diverged at quite different times.
+If we use a uniform prior, we will likely end up with strong posterior support for a model with shared divergence times, even if the three pairs of lizard populations diverged at quite different times.
 |msbayes|_ uses a uniform prior on divergence times, and this is a key reason
 it will often support models of highly clustered divergences even when taxa diverge randomly over quite broad timescales; see :cite:`Oaks2012` and